Druids: The Ancient Celtic Class That Did It All

 Like many pagan practices, Druidry still exists.
 One can say there was a “druid revival” that began around the 18th century, emerging from the Romanticism Movement.
 Romantics of the era celebrated nature and spirituality, building blocks that eventually reignited interest in ancient Druidry.

 Not quite like Celtic druids, modern druidism places an emphasis on nature-centered spirituality.
 Moreover, modern druidism does not have a set of structured beliefs.
-Some practitioners are animists; some are monotheistic; some are polytheistic; so on and so forth.
+Some practitioners are animists; some are monotheistic, some are polytheistic, and so on and so forth.

-Moreover, modern Druidry has its own unique druid systems within their respective orders.
+Moreover, modern Druidry has its own unique druid systems that are within their respective orders.
 Unlike the ancient Gallic druid, the druids of today have their own personal interpretations of the divine.
-As stated before, there are monotheistic druids – whether they believe in an all-encompassing god or goddess – and polytheistic druids.
+There are monotheistic druids – whether they believe in an all-encompassing god or goddess – and polytheistic druids.

-Nature, and its veneration, is one mainstay of Druidry that has survived the centuries.
+Nature and its veneration are two mainstays of Druidry that have survived the centuries.
 Just as the ancient druids considered this sacred, the modern druid finds the same things sacred.

 How to Cite this Article